shryesth/llm-chatbot/README.md

 # Internship Project: RAG Backend
-This repository contains the code for an internship project that implements a large language model (LLM) chatbot.
+This repository contains the code for an internship project that implements a RAG Backend.

 ## Setup